oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Elliptic Curve Key Used in the Examples

-The following Elliptic Curve public key, represented in JWK format, can be used to validate the Issuer signatures in the above examples (with line wraps within values for display purposes only):
+The following Elliptic Curve public key, represented in JWK format, can be used to validate the Issuer signatures in the above examples:

 ```
 {